Ebola in DRC

 The Government of the Democratic Republic of Congo has announced the end of the fifteenth Ebola outbreak on 27 September 2022.
 The outbreak was declared by health authorities on 21 August 2022 in Beni, North Kivu Province, and only one case has been recorded.

 UNICEF has focused its response on infection prevention and control activities, community access to water, hygiene and sanitation, communication and community mobilization activities, as well as psychosocial assistance to families affected by the epidemic.

-We inform communities about the disease, how to protect themselves and how to contain the spread of the epidemic.
+We inform communities about the disease, how to protect themselves and how to help contain its spread.

-UNICEF and its partners support the Government in the response to Ebola.
+UNICEF and its partners help the Government protect children and their families from the ravages of Ebola.

-We make water, hygiene and sanitation available in communities, schools and health centers.
+We make water, hygiene and sanitation available in communities, schools and health centres.

-We provide nutritional care for infected people and children whose parents are in quarantine.
+We provide nutritional care to infected people and to children whose parents are in quarantine.

-Our experience tackling the outbreak in eastern DRC has shown us that strategic partnerships with community, religious leaders, journalists, radio stations, and civil society organizations, as well as generous funding, are instrumental to containing disease outbreak.
+Our experience in the fight against Ebola has shown us that strategic partnerships with communities, religious leaders, journalists, radio stations and civil society organisations, as well as generous funding, are essential to containing epidemics.